barakeel/oeis-synthesis/README.md

 are `ncore`, `search_memory` and `sol2_flag`.

 The programs will produce two files `solnew` and `solnewgpt`.
 `solnewgpt` can be used to trained your machine learning model an create a new `cand` file.
-The format is "sequence>program.".
-The sequence is reversed contains the first 16 numbers and number with absolute value over a million are replaced by the symbol *.
-The program is written in reverse polish notation.
+The format is "sequence>program" The program is written in reverse polish notation.

 You can start a self-learning process by starting from the files `sol0` (to rename to `solold`) and `sol0gpt` to be used to produce the `cand` file.